Chart Color Schemes

 Neutral Bay - Kirribilli shows employment indicators that trail behind approximately 70% of regions assessed across Australia

-Neutral Bay - Kirribilli has a highly educated workforce with notable representation in the technology sector.
-Its unemployment rate was 5.4% as of June 2025.
+Neutral Bay - Kirribilli has a highly educated workforce with significant representation in the technology sector.
+Its unemployment rate is 5.4%.

-The area had an unemployment rate 1.2% higher than Greater Sydney's rate of 4.2%.
-Workforce participation was 68.3%, above Greater Sydney's 60.0%.
-Dominant employment sectors included professional & technical, finance & insurance, and health care & social assistance.
-The area showed particular specialization in professional & technical jobs, with an employment share 1.9 times the regional level.
+As of June 2025, there are 11,576 residents employed, with an unemployment rate of 5.4%, which is 1.2% higher than Greater Sydney's rate of 4.2%.
+Workforce participation in the area is 68.3%, compared to Greater Sydney's 60.0%.
+The dominant employment sectors are professional & technical, finance & insurance, and health care & social assistance.
+The area specializes in professional & technical jobs, with an employment share of 1.9 times the regional level.

-However, construction had lower representation at 4.9% compared to the regional average of 8.6%.
-While local employment opportunities exist, many residents commute elsewhere for work based on Census data.
-In the year ending June 2025, labour force decreased by 0.1%, employment declined by 1.3%, causing unemployment to rise by 1.1 percentage points.
-Meanwhile, Greater Sydney experienced employment growth of 2.6% and labour force growth of 2.9%.
-By Sep-25, NSW employment had contracted by 0.41%, losing 19,270 jobs, with the state unemployment rate at 4.3%.
-National employment forecasts from May 2025 suggest national employment will expand by 6.6% over five years and 15.0% over ten years.
-Applying these projections to Neutral Bay - Kirribilli's employment mix suggests local growth of approximately 7.6%% over five years and 15.0% over ten years, assuming constant population projections for illustrative purposes.
+However, construction shows lower representation at 4.9% compared to the regional average of 8.6%.
+Many residents commute elsewhere for work based on Census data.
+Between June 2024 and June 2025, labour force decreased by 0.1%, employment decreased by 1.3%, leading to a rise in unemployment rate by 1.1 percentage points.
+In contrast, Greater Sydney experienced employment growth of 2.6% and labour force growth of 2.9%.
+According to Jobs and Skills Australia's national employment forecasts from May 2025, national employment is projected to expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Neutral Bay - Kirribilli's employment mix suggests local growth of approximately 7.6% over five years and 15.0% over ten years.

 Frequently Asked Questions - Employment